What is Ethereum? Complete Guide 2026 for Beginners

 Best Practices

-- ❌ Never: share your seed phrase, click suspicious links
+- Never: share your seed phrase, click on suspicious links

 Investing in Ethereum carries significant risks that must be understood before getting started: extreme volatility, technical risks, uncertain regulatory evolution.
-An informed and prudent approach is essential.
+An informed and cautious approach is essential.

 Main Risks